AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * Support for a new user to refresh the access token using a refresh token for mailer configuration service.

-* Support for SMTP XOAUTH2 mechanism for mailer configuration service.
+* Support for [!DNL SMTP XOAUTH2] mechanism for mailer configuration service.

+* Support for [!DNL MongoDB] versions 4.2 and 4.4.

 * Occurrences of names related to Hong Kong, Macau, and Taiwan are updated as per new naming conventions for Chinese locales and regions.